 Q: Can you tell me a bit about the work you have been doing with schools in partnership with Settle Stories?

 Gauri: This was the first year that I was working with Settle Stories in schools.
-The years I worked with ranged from 5 years-10 years old students and each of the schools had specific themes ranging from stories from around the world to stories of war for a 10-year-old class which was working on the World wars, and two schools also wanting storytelling as a way that students could access mathematical and numeracy concepts.
+The years I worked with ranged from 5 years-10 years old students and each of the schools had specific themes ranging from stories from around the world to stories of war for a 10-year-old class which was working on the World wars, and two schools also wanting storytelling as a way for students to access mathematical and numeracy concepts.

 Sola: In partnership with Settle Stories I visited 6 schools in the Yorkshire and Lancashire areas to tell stories to all the pupils in each school.
 This took a general format of first doing an assembly and then visiting each class or year group depending on school size.
 As it was Black History Month, I told a selection of stories from Africa and stories I have written.
-Many of the children did not know anything about black history month and had not heard of Nigeria where I hail from (although they'd heard of Africa)!
+Many of the children did not know anything about black history month and had not heard of Nigeria where I hail from (although they'd heard of Africa!).
 However, we had such an engaging and high energy time together, that I bet if you ask them now, they'll know!

 Q: Could you tell me a little about your background and work you’ve been involved in in the past?